beeonthego/server-token/README.md

 # Caveats

-This tool is meant to run on the command line to get base64 URL encoded key and token.
+This tool is meant to run on the command line to generate base64 URL encoded key and token for testing or deployment.
 It will simply throw out errors and exit if for some reason it can not generate random bytes.
+It does not parse or verify tokens.

 The pseudo random bytes are generated with crypto/rand library included in Golang package.